inkline/inkline/src/docs/preface/contribution-guide/en.md

 1. First, fork the repository and create a branch as specified in the [Pull Request Guidelines](#pull-requests) above.

-2. You'll find a well structured [Vite.js](https://vitejs.dev) + [Vue.js](https://vuejs.org) project.
+2. You'll find a well-structured [Vite.js](https://vitejs.dev) + [Vue.js](https://vuejs.org) project.

 3. Run `npm install` to install all dependencies.

-4. To start developing, run `npm run dev` in your command line to run inkline in development mode.
+4. To start developing, run `npm run dev` in your command line to run Inkline in development mode.
 The documentation will be automatically generated based on the UI library updates.

 5. To test, run `npm run test:dev` to run the UI Library tests in development mode.
 Make sure you run `npm run test` to run all the tests once before creating a pull request.